Key Issues

 Cross-border cooperation and harmonization

-- Resist growth of non-tariff barriers to trade
+- Resist growth of technical barriers to trade

-Technology, policies and procedures that facilitate trade, reduce delays
+Technology, policies, and procedures that facilitate trade and reduce delays

-- Seek funding for additionl non-intrusive inspection technology equipment at the major produce-crossing land ports
+- Seek funding for additional NII (Non-Intrusive Inspection) equipment at major perishable-commodity land ports

 - Increase refrigerated inspection capacity

-- Implementation of Infrastructure Investment and Jobs Act
+- Implement the Infrastructure Investment and Jobs Act

 Enhancing technological infrastructure

-- Dramatically increasing broadband access at ports of entry
+- Dramatically increase broadband access at ports of entry

-- Deploy leading-edge non-intrusive inspection equipment that can lead to 100 percent inspections
+- Deploy leading-edge non-intrusive inspection equipment that can enable near-universal inspections

 A regulatory environment to encourage trade throughput and enhance border infrastructure